-Romania: Transgaz completed modernization of Silistea compressor station26.
-October 2020. / SEE Energy News
+Romania: Transgaz completed modernization of Silistea compressor station, SEE Energy News

 With two groups of 3.2 MW each, Silistea gas compression station has been operating since 1980.
 Romanian natural gas transmission system operator Transgaz said that it has completed the modernization of Silistea gas compressor station.